aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

 - **Activity** - Observers a `LiveData` object in the `ViewModel` called `show` of type `LCE`.
 The Activity uses the emited object from the `LiveData` to update relevant UI views.

+- **LastAdapter** - The app then need to display lists of either rockets or Landing pads.
+To do so the app uses a `RecyclerView`.
+To create the adapters for these `RecyclerViews` the app uses a libary called `LastAdapter` for a simpler approach

 ###### Bottom